Midohajhouj/MaketPlace/README.md

-Marketplace - E-commerce Web Page
+Marketplace - E-commerce Web Page by Mido

 Welcome to the Marketplace project!
 This is a simple e-commerce page where users can browse and add products to their cart.
 It features a modern design, dynamic cart functionality, and a user-friendly experience with visual feedback when items are added to the cart.
 Features